fankritsada/ListCal/README.md

-# Run and deploy your AI Studio app
+# ListCal

-This contains everything you need to run your app locally.
+## [ListCal](https://listcal-df637.web.app/) is a calculator that you can make list of item to calculate it

 ## Run Locally